hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 n(h) = n_0 e^{-mgh/k_B\mathcal{T}}.
 $$

-Consider a thin slice of the fluid at height $h$, with thickness
+Consider a thin slice of the fluid at height $h$, with density $n$, thickness $\Delta h$ and area $A$.
-$\Delta h$.
-This will lose particles as they fall down at the terminal velocity
+This slice will lose particles as they fall under the influence of gravity.
-$v_\text{term}$, but it can gain particles from the layer above
+In equilibrium, particles fall at the terminal velocity
+$v_\text{term}$, and hence the slice loses particles at a rate

+$$
+R_\text{lose} = n A \Delta h v_\text{term}.
+$$

+But balls of resin also perform random walks.
+They will tend to wander from regions of high concentration to regions of low concentration, since (as discussed in the main text) a drop of random walkers will spread out.
+If the next layer down has

 ## 2. Solutions to exercises <a id="sec-2" name="sec-2"></a>